NTTLuke/crazymap/README.md

 ![alt text](./app/DRAFT/Logo.jpg)

+# ⚠️ WARNING : MIGRATION IN PROGRESS
+We are working to update dns on a decentralized hosting.

+In case of issues, use the following temporary address

+<a href="https://crazymapwebui.azurewebsites.net" target="_blank">Temporary Link</a>

+#

 # Crazy Map Smart Contract

 Crazy Map is a smart contract for storing geolocation data of CrazyFury NFT community members into the ethereum blockchain.